-Are you planning to visit Budapest without a tour operator and on your own?
-Is it better to drive or fly?
+Planning the perfect trip to Budapest?
+Looking for details and tips?
 How about local public transport, parking and what are the prices?
-Looking for tips on accommodation that will make you feel at home?
-Find out all about Budapest in this article with tips and information.
+Looking for tips on hotels that will make you feel at home?
+Find out all about Budapest in our Budapest Travel Guide.

 Budapest

 I hadn’t considered visiting Budapest until a few years back.
 But then I saw the Fisherman’s Bastion once and my chin dropped.
-And not only the Fisherman’s Bastion, but also Matthias Temple and the Parliament are some of the most beautiful buildings I have ever seen in person.
+And not only the Fisherman’s Bastion, but also Matthias Temple and the Parliament are some of the most beautiful buildings I have ever seen.

 Budapest is also a great place to eat.
 Even if you have to eat the whole holiday, you won’t regret it.
-There are great authentic restaurants, bars and cafés and, above all, you will rarely go wrong in Pest.
+There are great authentic restaurants, bars and cafes.
+Especially in the Jewish Quarter, you rarely go wrong.

 Plus, travelling through Budapest will give your wallet a break, unlike Amsterdam or Barcelona.
 Prices are favourable.